MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-is the contribution induced by the modification of gravity.
+According to Eq. \eqref{eq:BH_effectiveMass}, the contribution induced by the modification of gravity is given by

-In the top left plot of Fig. \ref{fig:BH_test} we show the relative ratios $(M_{\text{dyn}}-M_{\text{NFW}})/M_{\text{NFW}}$ of the effective mass profiles $M_{\text{dyn}}$ of a NFW model in Beyond Horndeski gravity, characterized by $r_{200}=2.0\,\text{Mpc},\,\,r_s=0.3\,\text{Mpc}$ for two different coupling values, $Y_1=0.5$ (blue line) and $Y_1=-0.5$ (red line).
-Compared to GR, a positive $Y_1$ enhances the effect of gravity for radii smaller than $r_s$ while it decreases the gravitational potential at large $r$.
-The corresponding relative ratios of the velocity dispersion profiles $\sigma_r(r)$, obtained in \emph{MG-MAMPOSSt} from Eq. \eqref{eq:sigmajeans} assuming a Tiret anisotropy model with $r_\beta=r_s$ and $\beta_\infty=0.5$\footnote{As for the number density profile, we still assume a NFW with $r_\nu\equiv r_s$}, are illustrated in the top right panel of \ref{fig:BH_test}. \\
+In the top left plot of Fig. \ref{fig:BH_test} we show the ratios of modified to Newtonian (GR) gravitational potentials.
+The profiles are computed adopting an NFW model with $r_{200}=2.0\,\text{Mpc},\,\,r_\text{s}=0.3\,\text{Mpc}$ for two different fifth-force coupling values, $Y_1=0.1$ (blue line) and $Y_1=-0.1$ (red line).
+These values are consistent with current bounds derived from astrophysical probes (e.g. \citealt{Sakstein:2018fwz,Creminelli:2018xsv, Saltas:2018mxc}).
+In the case of $Y_1>0$ the potential gradient (i.e. the effective dynamical mass) is enhanced with respect to GR for radii smaller than $r_\text{s}$ and damped at large $r$.
+Exactly the opposite happens for $Y_1<0$.
+In the top right panel of \ref{fig:BH_test} we plot the corresponding ratios of l.o.s. velocity dispersions.
+The integration has been preformed by using eq.
+(A15) of \citet{MamLok05} where for the velocity anisotropy profile we have used the Tiret model with $\beta_\infty=0.5$ and $r_\beta=r_\text{s}$\footnote[3]{As for the number density profile, we still assume a NFW with $r_\nu\equiv r_\text{s}$}.
+For realistic values of the coupling parameter, the effect on cluster's internal kinematics is very small (order of $\sim 10^{-2}$).
+We thus expect that the constraints derived with the \textsc{MG-MAMPOSSt} procedure alone cannot reach the level of accuracy as those from astrophysical analyses.\\

-{\bf 3.} {\it General Chameleon Screening}: For this class of models the gravitational potential is given by
+{\bf 3.} {\it General Chameleon Screening}: For this class of models the gravitational potential is given by Eq. \eqref{eq:pot_chameleon}.
+As mentioned in Section \ref{sec:theo}, for the chameleon field $\phi$ we use an analytic approximation that matches the two limiting solutions inside ($\nabla^2 \phi \approx 0$) and outside the object ($\partial V/\partial \phi$ is subdominant).
+In the case of an NFW mass density profile, the field profile reads

-where the chameleon field $\phi$ is given by Eq. \eqref{eq:field} under the approximations described in Section \ref{sec:theo}.
-The additional degrees of freedom are now the coupling constant $\mathcal{Q}$ and the ambient field value $\phi_\infty$, which sets a boundary condition for the field outside the source.
-As mentioned above, chameleon $f(R)$ gravity is included as the sub-class obtained for $\mathcal{Q}=1/\sqrt{6}$.